bclarkson-code/Tricycle/README.md

 ```

 (`xp` stands for `np` or `cp` because x is an "unknown").
 This is really handy
-because it lets us write functions like this:
+because it lets us write device-agnostic functions like this:

 ```python
 def forward(self, tensor: Tensor):